Introduction: The Complex World of NAD and Its Precursors

 Intravenous NAD Supplementation

 Intravenous (IV) NAD supplementation involves administering NAD+ directly into the bloodstream.
-This method bypasses the digestive system and potentially allows for higher bioavailability and more immediate effects.
+This method bypasses the digestive system, potentially allowing for higher bioavailability and more immediate effects.

 Pros of IV NAD Supplementation: